QualiSystems/devguide_source/_cloudproviders/9.0.0/getting-started-with-cloud-providers.md

 ## Supported versions - CloudShell v9.0 and up

-As of version 9.0, CloudShell supports Cloud Provider shells.
-In addition, CloudShell provides out-of-the-box support for cloud providers VMware vCenter, AWS EC2, Microsoft Azure and OpenStack.
-Note that these cloud provider shells cannot be modified.
+As of version 9.0, CloudShell supports the ability to define custom cloud providers (using the `cloud_provider` shell template), as well as the out-of-the-box cloud providers VMware vCenter, AWS EC2, Microsoft Azure and OpenStack.
+Note that the out-of-the-box cloud provider shells cannot be modified.

 ## Prerequisites